siril-teja/siril-teja.github.io/_pages/teaching.md

       <h6 class="font-italic mt-2 mt-sm-0">Winter 2024</h6>
       <ul class="card-text font-weight-light list-group list-group-flush">
         <p>
           I finally got a chance to lead my own course!!
 This course focuses on the musculoskeletal system, its general characteristics, and classification of tissues and joints.
-Biomechanics and clinical problems in orthopedics will be detailed.
-Modelling and force analysis of musculoskeletal systems will be explored.
-Passive and active kinematics as well as load-deformation properties of passive connective tissue, and stimulated muscle response will be demonstrated by way of experimental approaches and case studies.
+Biomechanics and clinical problems in orthopedics are detailed.
+Modelling and force analysis of musculoskeletal systems are explored.
+Passive and active kinematics as well as load-deformation properties of passive connective tissue, and stimulated muscle response are demonstrated by way of experimental approaches and case studies.
         </p>
       </ul>
     </div>